Audit Lessons from Sports: Building Winning Audit Teams Under Pressure

 Summary

-• TL;DR Preparation, clear roles, trust, adaptability, and reflection turn busy season pressure into results.
+• Auditing under pressure looks like championship sports - preparation, clear roles, trust, adaptation, and reflection turn busy season stress into results.

 • Train like athletes so reflexes show up when it counts, not panic.